wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.md

 <img alt="wis2box-webapp-import-station-from-oscar" src="../../assets/img/wis2box-webapp-import-station-from-oscar.png" width="800">

-When you click search the station data is retrieved from OSCAR, please note that this can take a few seconds.
+When you click search the station data is retrieved from OSCAR/Surface, please note that this can take a few seconds.

-Review the data returned by OSCAR and add missing data where required.
-Select a topic for the station and provide your authorization token for the `collections/stations` endpoint and click 'save' and the station will be saved:
+Review the data returned by OSCAR/Surface and add missing data where required.
+Select a topic for the station and provide your authorization token for the `collections/stations` endpoint and click 'save':

 <img alt="wis2box-webapp-create-station-save" src="../../assets/img/wis2box-webapp-create-station-save.png" width="800">